Ariskywi/fe-style-guid/README.md

     > Why?
 When JavaScript encounters a line break without a semicolon, it uses a set of rules called [Automatic Semicolon Insertion](https://tc39.github.io/ecma262/#sec-automatic-semicolon-insertion) to determine whether or not it should regard that line break as the end of a statement, and (as the name implies) place a semicolon into your code before the line break if it thinks so.
 ASI contains a few eccentric behaviors, though, and your code will break if JavaScript misinterprets your line break.
 These rules will become more complicated as new features become a part of JavaScript.
 Explicitly terminating your statements and configuring your linter to catch missing semicolons will help prevent you from encountering issues.

     ```javascript
-    // bad - raises exception
+    // 反例 - raises exception
     const luke = {}
     const leia = {}
     [luke, leia].forEach((jedi) => jedi.father = 'vader')

-    // bad - raises exception
+    // 反例 - raises exception
     const reaction = "No!
 That’s impossible!"
     (async function meanwhileOnTheFalcon() {
       // handle `leia`, `lando`, `chewie`, `r2`, `c3p0`
       // ...
     }())

-    // bad - returns `undefined` instead of the value on the next line - always happens when `return` is on a line by itself because of ASI!
+    // 反例 - returns `undefined` instead of the value on the next line - always happens when `return` is on a line by itself because of ASI!
     function foo() {
       return
         'search your feelings, you know it to be foo'
     }

-    // good
+    // 正确示例
     const luke = {};
     const leia = {};
     [luke, leia].forEach((jedi) => {
       jedi.father = 'vader';
     });

-    // good
+    // 正确示例
     const reaction = "No!
 That’s impossible!";
     (async function meanwhileOnTheFalcon() {
       // handle `leia`, `lando`, `chewie`, `r2`, `c3p0`
       // ...
     }());

-    // good
+    // 正确示例
     function foo() {
       return 'search your feelings, you know it to be foo';
     }